South Wales Mineral Railway

-The South Wales Mineral Railway was a railway built to serve collieries in the upper Afan Valley, and bring their output to a dock at Briton Ferry, in South Wales.
+The South Wales Mineral Railway (SWMR) was a railway built to serve collieries in the upper Afan Valley, and bring their output to a dock at Briton Ferry, in South Wales.
 It opened in stages, in 1861 and 1863.
 It was built on the broad gauge and had steep gradients, including a rope worked incline near Briton Ferry.

 Always short of money, it was worked by a coal company for some years and then by the Great Western Railway from 1908.
 It was absorbed by that company in 1923.

 A tunnel collapse in 1947 closed the western section of the network, but by then it was connected to an alternative route via Port Talbot.
 A local passenger service was operated between 1918 and 1930, continuing for the use of miners until 1964.
 The line closed completely in 1970.

 Beginnings

 Towards the end of the 18th century, collieries began to be developed in the Cymmer district were opened.
 Coal was carried to wharves on the Bristol Channel on the backs of pack animals, although a stone-block sleeper tramroad, the Glyncorrwg Mineral Railway, took coal from the Blaen Cregan colliery to the Neath Canal at Aberdulais.

-The Glyncorrwg Mineral Railway was abandoned in 1861; it had been in a series of financial difficulties.
+The Glyncorrwg Mineral Railway was abandoned in 1852 and the track was lifted.
 By this time the South Wales Railway had opened its line, in 1850; it was a broad gauge trunk railway connecting the area between Swansea, Neath and Port Talbot with the merging railway network of the associated Great Western Railway.
 (The companies amalgamated in 1863.)

 In the upper areas of the Afan Valley pits were being developed, and needed a means of transport to the forges further down the Afan Valley, and at Neath, as well as to docks on the Bristol Channel.

 The first successful proposal for a railway to connect with the mineral resources of the Afan Valley was the Briton Ferry Dock and Railway.
 It was necessary to bring the mineral output to waterborne transport, and a wharf at Briton Ferry was to be developed for the purpose.
-The Briton Ferry Dock obtained its authorising Act on 3 July 1851.
+The Briton Ferry Dock obtained its authorising act of Parliament, the Briton Ferry Dock and Railway Act 1851 (14 & 15 Vict. c. xlix), on 3 July 1851.